Students will link their knowledge of Scratch to the basics of Arduino programming, making an Arcade Game.

 Schedule & Theme

-Students will conceptualise and execute a roving robot during the week.
+Students will conceptualise and execute the project during the week.
 Creative thinking, brainstorming and collaboration will be practised by all.

 Students will be re-familiarised with the electronic components covered in Level 1.